If you are new to the Instant Pot there are probably a few basic questions you have right off the bat regarding the liquids added to the pot.

 - How much liquid goes in a pressure cooker?

 - Do you always have to add water to an Instant Pot?

 These might sound like pretty simple questions, but unless you’ve used a pressure cooker before it’s it’s not uncommon to wonder to yourself!

 Cooking with liquid is the most fundamental aspect of making food inside electric and stovetop pressure cookers.
 For the majority of cases, this’ll be water, but you may be using pre-prepared broth, stock, or other cooking liquids depending on what you’re making.

-But Does a Pressure Cooker Need Water Every Time?
+Does the Instant Pot Need Water Every Time?

 Yes, a pressure cooker needs water, or some kind of liquid like broth, every time you use it.

 How much liquid do you have to add to the Instant Pot?

 For 6-quart Instant Pot, you need to add at least 1 cup of water or other liquid.